jesusfurio/rke_roles/roles/rke-single-node/README.md

 RKE Single Node
 =========

-An Ansible role that setup development Kubernetes cluster with RKE on Ubuntu.
+An Ansible role that setup development Kubernetes cluster with RKE on Ubuntu and OpenSUSE.

 Requirements
 --------------